DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

 Data can be summarised if you are using a single inverter, multiple inverters on a single phase, or multiple inverters in a 3-phase environment.
-The app should be able to summarise data from GivEnergy AC inverters, Hybrid inverters, All In One (AIO) systems, Gateways, and the GivEnergy EV Charger (EVC).
+The app should be able to summarise data from GivEnergy AC inverters, Hybrid inverters, All In One (AIO) systems, Gateways, Energy Management System (EMS - _implementation in progress_), and the GivEnergy EV Charger (EVC).

 It is designed to fetch its data from [GivTCP](https://github.com/britkat1980/giv_tcp) on the local network, and is bundled within recent versions of GivTCP.